timvieira/blog/content/kl-variational.md

 - Both directions of KL are special cases of [$\alpha$-divergence](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).
 For a unified account of both directions consider looking into $\alpha$-divergence.

+### Acknowledgments

+I'd like to thank the following people:

+* [Ryan Cotterell](https://twitter.com/_shrdlu_) for an email exchange which spawned this article.

+* [Jason Eisner](https://twitter.com/adveisner) for teaching me all this stuff.

+* [Florian Shkurti](https://twitter.com/florian_shkurti) for a useful email discussion, which caugh a bug in my explanation of why inclusive KL is hard to compute/optimize.

+* [Sebastian Mielke](https://twitter.com/sjmielke) for the suggesting the "inclusive vs. exclusive" figure.